SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 ### Recreation and Social Benefits

 The foregoing should not be taken as a disparagement of steady state exercise or sports related activity.

 These activities, which we can collectively label as "recreational," can be fun to engage in and some, like sports and exercise classes, have a social element to them that can serve as an important value

 ![baby boomer jogging](/img/baby-boomer-jogging.png "baby boomer jogging")_Running and other forms of aerobic exercise can provide social, recreational, and emotional rewards._<hr>

 ### The Limits of Aerobic Workouts

 Some sorts of recreation can have a greater exercise effect then others because of the demands those activities impose on the body’s musculature.

-Wrestling is definitely more demanding than golf and sprinting is likewise more demanding than a casual jog.
+Wrestling is more demanding than golf.
+Sprinting is more demanding than a casual jog.

 But although recreational activities like these may be fun and have varying levels of exercise effect, they are not an effective form of exercise for fundamentally transforming one’s body and physical health for the better.

 ### The Importance of Strength and Resistance Training

-The most fundamental physiological adaptation one can derive from exercise is strength — the capacity to express force against an external resistance.
+The most fundamental physiological adaptation one can derive from exercise is **strength** — the capacity to express force against an external resistance.

 The reason for this is that, evolutionarily speaking, our capacity for locomotion (movement) is second only to our capacity to reason in importance in terms of insuring our survival and flourishing.

-And only intelligently planned resistance training of the major muscles can bring about that adaptation.
+Only intelligently planned resistance training of the major muscles can bring about that adaptation.

 ### Why is Resistance Training So Important?